 - Strengthen Connections to the Labor Market: While there are many important purposes for higher education, we must acknowledge and bring to the forefront the system's responsibility and role in preparing the nation's future workforce.
 The U.S. higher education's system is one of the nation's largest investments in its workforce.
-Acknowledging this, Advance CTE recommends that future HEA legislation prioritize support for education and training programs that lead to high-growth and high-demand occupations and industry sectors. - Foster Job-Driven Postsecondary Partnerships: Community and Technical Colleges have a long history of working with employers of all sizes to meet the talent pipeline needs of the American economy.
+Acknowledging this, Advance CTE recommends that future HEA legislation prioritize support for education and training programs that lead to high-growth and in-demand occupations and industry sectors and respond to local, regional or state needs. - Foster Job-Driven Postsecondary Partnerships: Community and Technical Colleges have a long history of working with employers of all sizes to meet the talent pipeline needs of the American economy.
 However, more can be done to ensure that these employer-education partnerships are more common.
 The Trade Adjustment and Assistance Community College and Career Training (TAACCCT) grant program most recently supported such partnerships with targeted investments for several years.
 Unfortunately funding for this initiative has run out, reducing these institutions' ability to effectively engage with the employer community.
-Advance CTE therefore recommends that new HEA legislation include annual funding over the law's authorization period for new investments comparable to the TAACCCT grant program focusing on high-growth, high-demand occupations and industry sectors provided at community and technical colleges.
-Such funding should be provided above and beyond existing investments the law makes into the postsecondary education system. - Reconceptualize Accreditation: The U.S. postsecondary education's system for quality assurance should seek to ensure a transparent, accountable framework for educational institutions and consumers alike.
-Unfortunately, the accreditation structure currently in place to achieve this is not adequately meeting this responsibility and holds subsets of postsecondary institutions to different sets of expectations.
-As lawmakers consider the current accreditation framework, they should ensure that institutions are held to the same sets of expectations to ensure that students, no matter where they choose to enroll, are adequately prepared for life and career following program completion.
-As such, Advance CTE recommends that future HEA legislation direct accrediting bodies to take into account additional program quality elements, such as the labor market outcomes of students, to ensure that federal investments in higher education are used efficiently and effectively to foster a more accountable postsecondary education system.
+Advance CTE therefore recommends that new HEA legislation include annual funding over the law's authorization period for new investments comparable to the TAACCCT grant program focusing on local, regional or state high-growth, in-demand occupations and industry sectors provided at community and technical colleges.
+Such funding should be provided above and beyond existing investments the law makes into the postsecondary education system.